SolidDigital/magic-focus-finder/README.md

 The diff will be

 1. no jquery
 2. using mutation observers to know when new focusable elements are added / removed from the DOM.
+(Does not need to support native observers, we have fallback)
+3. Using Mustation observers to know when individual elements focusable attributes have changed.
-3. full custom event support so that it will work with custom elements and dom binding libraries seemless.
+4. full custom event support so that it will work with custom elements and dom binding libraries seamless.
-3. customizable key mapping so that I can use it with TV remote controls.
+5. customizable key mapping so that I can use it with TV remote controls.
-4. wrap in integration tests
+6. wrap in integration tests
-5. semvar and bower
+7. semvar and bower
-6. amd compliant
+8. amd compliant
-7. full wiki and examples page
+9. full wiki and examples page

 ---